Our Background

 Gail Ainslie

 Gail is the receptionist at our South Queensferry branch.
-Gail is incredibly friendly and outgoing and likes nothing better that a good natter with the clients in the waiting room!
+Gail is incredibly friendly and outgoing and likes nothing better than a good natter with the clients in the waiting room!
 She is also very attached to all her South Queensferry patients and is always keen to take their photos to add to her album which she keeps at the reception desk.
-Gail loves her dogs, particularly little Louie the Chihuahua.
-In her spare time Gail is a bit of a “biker chick” and enjoys travelling around Scotland and Europe by motorcycle with her husband and their tent.
+Gail has been working with Westport vets for over 35 years and has experienced all the changes.
+She is currently working towards her bronze level fear free qualification.

 Wendy Girling